 at SAVVY Contemporary, Berlin

 What is sacrificed and gained in the maintenance of endurance?
-By revisiting a fitness test, to which Monilola and her peers were subjected during early education, she seeks to explore the physical limitations of a younger body, while also questioning the spiritual and psychological toll of evolutionary progression.
-Additionally, by invoking James Baldwin through an excerpt from Sonny’s Blues, she also highlights the connective tissue of sufferance that lies within all Black people seeking home elsewhere and all adults seeking the comforting hand of an elusive guardian.
+By revisiting a fitness test to which Monilola and her peers were subjected during early education, PACER seeks to revisit the physical limitations of a younger body, while also questioning the spiritual and psychological toll of surviving within an oppressive system.
+Additionally, by invoking James Baldwin through an excerpt from Sonny’s Blues read immediately after the fitness test, the work highlights the connective tissue of sufferance that lies within all Black people seeking shelter elsewhere and the loss of innocence required to do so.

 “This was the last time I ever saw my mother alive.
 Just the same, this picture gets all mixed up in my mind with pictures I had of her when she was younger.
 The way I always see her is the way she used to be on Sunday afternoon, say, when the old folks were talking after the big Sunday dinner.
 I always see her wearing pale blue.
 She'd be sitting on the sofa.
 And my father would be sitting in the easy chair, not far from her.
 And the living room would be full of church folks and relatives.
 There they sit, in chairs all around the living room, and the night is creeping up outside, but nobody knows it yet.
 You can see the darkness growing against the windowpanes and you hear the street noises every now and again, or maybe the jangling beat of a tambourine from one of the churches close by, but it's real quiet in the room.
 For a moment nobody's talking, but every face looks darkening, like the sky outside.
 And my mother rocks a little from the waist, and my father's eyes are closed.
 Everyone is looking at something a child can't see.
 For a minute they've forgotten the children.
 Maybe a kid is lying on the rug, half asleep.
 Maybe somebody's got a kid in his lap and is absent-mindedly stroking the kid's head.
 Maybe there's a kid, quiet and big-eyed, curled up in a big chair in the corner.
 The silence, the darkness coming, and the darkness in the faces frighten the child obscurely.
 He hopes that the hand which strokes his forehead will never stop-- will never die.
 He hopes that there will never come a time when the old folks won't be sitting around the living room, talking about where they've come from, and what they've seen, and what's happened to them and their kinfolk.